Live it Earth Commitment on Indigenous Perspectives and Principles of Learning

 We at Live It Earth acknowledge the traditional and unceded territories of the Syilx, Sinixt, Ktunaxa, Secwepemc, on whose land our office resides.
 It is now home to various First Nations and Métis peoples.
 We enjoy our daily life and learning about this land and appreciating the gifts it has given and continues to honour us with.

-We believe in the power of education and stories to share peoples’ connections with the natural world, history, and culture.
+We believe in the power of storytelling to enact meaningful change.
+We believe in Truth & Reconciliation through education.
+As said by former Truth and Reconciliation Commission of Canada (TRC) Chair, The Honourable Murray Sinclair, “Education is what got us into this mess and education is key to getting us out of it.”
 With this in mind, it is crucial to include Indigenous worldviews in our educational programs in a respectful manner.
-Our team is doing the work to learn more about Canada’s colonialist past and understand how we can move forward in a way that builds trust and meaningful relationships with First Nations, Métis, and Inuit.
+Our team is doing the work to learn more about Canada’s colonial past and understand how we can move forward in a way that builds trust and meaningful relationships with First Nations, Métis, and Inuit.
 We’re on a learning journey and we know it’s a lifelong one to learn about and overcome the vestiges of our colonial past.

-We are committed to working with Indigenous experts and advisors to guide our educational content development.
+We are committed to working with Indigenous experts and advisors to guide our educational content.
 We are striving to do more, including building a more diverse team and supporting future educational programs that integrate Indigenous perspectives and principles of learning.

 We take care to evaluate all our online content for authentic voice and application in an appropriate context.